-Oriented towards practice, and nourished by theoretical reflection, this training allows students to become familiar with many choreographic languages, to meet recognized personalities of the teaching and the professional environment, and to develop their own artistic creativity.
+Practice-oriented and nourished by theoretical reflection, this training allows students to familiarise themselves with numerous choreographic languages, to meet recognised personalities from the teaching and professional world, and to develop their own artistic creativity.

-La Manufacture is located in the french speaking region of Switzerland (Romandie), therefore the language of everyday life is French.
-Teaching languages are French and English.
-Students are not required to be bilingual upon admission, but they are expected to acquire a very good level of understanding of the other language over the course of their first year of studies.
+The Manufacture is located in the French-speaking part of Switzerland (Romandie), so the language of everyday life is French.
+The languages of instruction are French and English.
+Students are not required to be bilingual to be admitted, however they are encouraged to start studying the missing language as soon as they confirm their enrollment at the Manufacture and they are expected to acquire a very good command of the other language during their first year of study.